Introduction to Financial Markets Trading

 These are ordinary people or investors and they can participate in financial markets through investing in shares and other investment funds, or actively trading the markets through spread bets and CFDs.

 Advantages of Financial Markets Trading

 Sound risk & money management principles only allow you to put at risk a small percentage of your capital at any given time.
 This means that even if the market moves against your position, your losses are limited to a small fraction of your capital and you still have most of your funds in reserve if other opportunities arise in the markets.
-The main reason why most new traders fail is through a lack of understanding or application of money management principles and techniques.
+The main reason why some new traders fail is because of a lack of understanding and/or lack of application of money management principles and techniques.
 Most traders utilise leverage without any knowledge of how this can wipe out trading accounts due to the magnified losses that can be incurred even during times of normal market volatility.
-Your strategy can focus on optimising capital growth by utilising strict risk management principles and trading techniques which only allow for small losses and unlimited gains.
-Using Stop Loss Orders and proper leverage usage should be standard practice.
+Your strategy can focus on optimising capital growth by utilising strict risk management principles and trading techniques which only allow for small losses and bigger gains.

 Financial Trading allows you to profit from both rising and falling markets.
 In trading you do not have to own the actual underlying asset that you are trading.
 You only trade the price movement and this enables you to go Long or Short a given asset at any given time.
-As a technical trader you do not sit and ask why, you accept what you see from the price action of any stock/financial instrument and trade accordingly.
-By the time others know why, a good technical trader should already be in profit.
+As a technical trader you can make your trading decisions based on the price action of any stock/financial instrument and trade accordingly.

 Disclaimer – Futures, CFD, Margined Foreign Exchange trading, Warrants, Options and Spread Betting all carry a high level of risk to your capital.
 Only speculate with money you can afford to lose.
 Futures, CFD, Margined Foreign Exchange trading and Spread Betting may not be suitable for all customers, therefore ensure you fully understand the risks involved and seek independent financial advice if necessary.